Tomas-Lundborg/timestamper/README.md

 This tool is for entering descriptive text in real time, for later analysis:
-Typical application is real time measurements like drive testing in cellular systems, where text entries can be entered to describe the testers experience (e.g. bus passing, pasing corner X etc.).
+Typical application is real time measurements like drive testing in cellular systems, where text entries can be entered to describe the testers experience (e.g. bus passing, passing corner X etc.).
 The logged time stamp is then used in the analysis phase, for better understanding of what is seen in the logged measurement data.

 The logged time stamps are in milliseconds from midnight.
-The log file also contains the date and time for the last time the timestamper log was cleared.
+The log also contains the date and time for the last time the timestamper log was cleared.

 When saving the time stamp, the file name is automatically generated in a format